noriakis/scstruc/README.md

 # scstruc

-The package for analysing the gene regulatory network based on the structure of single-cell transcriptomics data, inferred by Bayesian network.
+The package for analysing the gene regulatory network based on the Bayesian network structure of single-cell transcriptomics data.
 The function works with `SingleCellExperiment` and `SpatialExperiment`.

 ## Installation